LeonLester/Merkle-App/README.md

     - Standardized the attribute names in snake_case
     - Inferred the proper attribute types when possible.
 There are attributes whose value can be either a number or a string.
 Some can also be null.
     - The event.payload struct was flattened to the attributes contained within it.

-    #### Fact table
+   ### Fact table

     It is derived from the **event** data, which contain the events that give us the information we need for the datamart later on.
     It was partitioned by year and month, filtered for the view_item events, which gives us the traffic data of the users to the items.

 3. **Datamart**
     The top_item datamart was created by

+### Infrastructure

+I created:

+- a free account on Databricks
+- A free AWS account
+- an S3 bucket that I connected to DataBricks
+- a Unity Catalog that uses my AWS connection

-Extras:
+### Extras:
-The steps that were done to get a better understanding of the item price distributions were:
+The following steps are mentioned for reference.
+Their implementation is not in the submitted Notebook, to maintain a production-ready workflow.

     1. Visualized the distribution of item prices, including:
         - All prices